So, you would like to be a crew member on our rescue boats. Great!

 - Vessel Handling, Maintenance and Basic Seamanship

-New crew members will, on completion of the acceptance process, be assigned to a crew and will be classed as trainees for a period of six rostered duties (approximately six months).
-During this period, trainees are encouraged to complete as much training as possible.
-At the completion of the period, at the discretion of the Officer in Charge (OIC) the trainee will attain full “Crew” status.
+New crew members will, on completion of the acceptance process, will be classed as trainees and cycle through a number of crews for a period of six rostered duty days (approximately six months).
+During this period, trainees will be provided with basic maritime safety training, as well as local knowledge training, First Aid and Radio training.
+At the completion of this initial trainee period, on successful completion of the required training, and at the discretion of the squadron, the trainee will attain full operational “Crew” status.

 Basic crew duty involves a rostered Saturday or Sunday, every four weeks.
 Duty hours are from 0700 to 1700, although hours may extend if an incident is in progress.
 Crew members must attend a majority of rostered days or risk being removed from the roster.